 ICS 200 is designed to enable personnel to operate efficiently during an incident or event within the Incident Command System (ICS).
-ICS-200 provides training and resources for personnel who are likely to assume a supervisory position within the ICS.
-This course is also required for USCG Mandatory Training and can be found at the Q Directorate website listed under ICS 100.
+ICS-200 provides training and resources for personnel who are likely to assume supervisory positions within the ICS.
+This course is also required for USCG Mandatory Training and can be found at the Q Directorate website link provided under ICS 100 above.